Canardoux/flutter_sound/doc/README.md

 ## Overview

-&tau; is a library package allowing you to play and record audio for both the `android` and `ios` platforms.
+&tau; is a library package allowing you to play and record audio for
+- iOS
+- Android
+- Web

 &tau; provides both a high level API and widgets for: